Physical Therapy, DPT

 Course Sequence

 Taking courses early and out of sequence is discouraged.
-No online prerequisite courses are accepted except if offered at Marquette.
-Students who fail to meet these requirements may be placed on academic probation and required to retake professional phase courses.
+Modification of the course sequence during the professional phase requires permission from the department chairperson.
 Students cannot withdraw/drop a required D.P.T. class without permission from the department chairperson.

 Academic Regulations - Professional Phase